pkgw/miriad-python/README.md

 If these steps succeed, that's good.
 But these steps may succeed and still lead to bizarre failures farther downstream in the build process.
-If anything happens that you can't figure out, it is HIGHLY RECOMMENDED that you try out an official release to see if that sidesteps the problem.
+If anything happens that you can't figure out, it is *highly recommended* that you try out an official release to see if that sidesteps the problem.

 Configuration
 -------------

 The first real step to installation is to configure the build.
-The "configure" program will check for a variety of features of your computer and report and error if anything is amiss.
-You must give "configure" two pieces of information:
+The `configure` program will check for a variety of features of your computer and report and error if anything is amiss.
+You must give `configure` two pieces of information:

   * The "prefix" where miriad-python files will be installed.
-    The default is /usr/local.
-The main miriad-python modules will land in a directory named something like
+The default is `/usr/local`.
+The main miriad-python modules will land in a directory named something like `PREFIX/lib/python2.6/site-modules/`
-      <prefix>/lib/python2.6/site-modules/

   * The location where your MIRIAD installation is found.
 There is no default.

-This is all accomplished by running the "configure" script like so:
+This is all accomplished by running the `configure` script like so:

     ./configure --prefix=PREFIX --with-miriad=MIRPATH

-Here, MIRPATH is where MIRIAD has been installed, such that the following files should exist:
+Here, MIRPATH is where MIRIAD has been installed, such that the following files should exist: `MIRPATH/include/miriad-c/miriad.h` and `MIRPATH/lib/libmir.EXT`, where `EXT` is `so` on Linux machines and `dylib` on Macs.

-  MIRPATH/include/miriad-c/miriad.h
-  MIRPATH/lib/libmir.so -- or --
-  MIRPATH/lib/libmir.dylib -- on Macs

-If you believe that you're specifying the correct --with-miriad argument and the "configure" checks are still failing, you can peruse the file "config.log", created by "configure", for the particular error that led the tool to fail.
+If you believe that you're specifying the correct --with-miriad argument and the `configure` checks are still failing, you can peruse the file `config.log`, created by `configure`, for the particular error that led the tool to fail.
 Sometimes unrelated problems can show up in this phase of the configuration process.
 If you still have trouble, consult your local system adminstrator (with complete contextual information) or the miriad-python developers.

-For thorough but generic instructions on running the "configure" program, see
+For thorough but generic instructions on running the `configure` program, see

   http://git.savannah.gnu.org/cgit/automake.git/tree/INSTALL